paigepwilcox/ai-scholarly-helper/README.md

 - ✅ Prompt it to extract & define:
   - ✅ Specialized terms
   - ✅ Complex methodologies
--  Return structured response to extension
+-  ✅ Return structured response to extension

 *Week 2: Frontend UI, UX, Testing & Polish*

-Day 8–9: Render Definitions in Chrome Extension
+Day 8–9: Render Definitions in Chrome Extension 7/21
-- From API response, inject highlights into DOM for each term
+- ✅From API response, inject highlights into DOM for each term
-- On hover/click, display definitions in a tooltip or popup
+- ✅On hover/click, display definitions in a tooltip or popup
-- Style tooltips with CSS (optionally use Popper.js or custom CSS)
+- ✅Style tooltips with CSS (optionally use Popper.js or custom CSS)
 - Create a collapsable right side page with all terms and toggle for definitions
+- ✅Traverse DOM and wrap matched terms using <span class="highlighted-term" data-definition="...">term</span>

+ ✅Avoid highlighting inside <script>, <style>, or existing highlight spans.

+ ✅ Style with CSS for visual clarity (.highlighted-term)

+Tooltip/Popup on Hover or Click

+ ✅ On hover, show a styled tooltip near cursor or element with innerText = data-definition

 Day 10: Improve Caching & Reliability
 - Handle no-definition or API error gracefully in Django & Chrome Extension